 - Pull all four flaps straight up, so that all edges, on either end, move freely up and down

-If your business currently does not break down its cardboard for recycling, implement the steps listed in this post.
-Not only will it allow you to recycle more cardboard, but also alleviate the hassle of dealing with frequent pickups and costly fees.
-If you are interested in learning more about RoadRunner’s cardboard recycling services, click here.
-As always, feel free to reach out if you have any questions!
+If your business currently does not break down its cardboard for recycling, implement the steps listed above and let us know in the comments if it makes an impact on your waste bill.
+Not only will it allow you to recycle more cardboard on a weekly or monthly basis, but it should also alleviate the hassle of dealing with frequent pickups and costly hidden fees.
+If you are interested in learning more about RoadRunner’s cardboard recycling services or how we can better manage your recycling with a customized approach, click here and a RoadRunner expert will be in contact shortly.